AlaaLab/WebCP/README.md

 ## Known Bugs

-1. May need to modify code for cpu if your machine doesn't support GPU acceleration (cuda)
+1. May need to modify code for cpu if your machine doesn't support GPU acceleration (cuda).
+In particular, may need to download specific torch version from website (i.e. 1.13.1+cu117)